 - Curried Tomato Beef Stew

-Enjoy every last grain of this delicious side dish — whatever you decide to serve it with.
+Enjoy every last grain of this delicious dish — whatever you decide to serve it with.

 - 2 tablespoons olive oil